Microsoft/azure-docs.cs-cz/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

         -ExpressCustomSetup $setups
 }

-# Add self-hosted integration runtime parameters if you configure a proxy for on-premises data accesss
+# Add self-hosted integration runtime parameters if you configure a proxy for on-premises data access
 if(![string]::IsNullOrEmpty($DataProxyIntegrationRuntimeName) -and ![string]::IsNullOrEmpty($DataProxyStagingLinkedServiceName))
 {
     Set-AzDataFactoryV2IntegrationRuntime -ResourceGroupName $ResourceGroupName `